 | Preview | Similar to render target but previews results as a ghosted shape in the viewport. | |

-| Render Target | Marks this node as the final output in the viewport.
+| Render target | Marks this node as the final output in the viewport.
 Only one node can be the render target at a time. |